Geography 222 The Power of Maps

 web this semester.
 Is mapping your own data really more liberating than mapping

 with data created by others?
-Can you forsee using the My Maps / map mashups in the future?
+Can you foresee using the Map Engine / map mashups in the future?

 For what?
-Is My Maps and similar "map your own data" web sites going to have a
+Is Map Engine and similar "map your own data" web sites going to have a

 impact beyond the "cool factor"?